Mianzhu: Economic

 Mianzhu is a symbolic place presenting the south-west cities which produce special products, such as the peal from Jiulong Mountain, a branch of Longmen Mountain.
-One of the most well-known wines around the country, even the world, is Jian Nan Chun, s kind of traditionally Chinese spirit with a history of 500 years.
+One of the most well-known wines around the country, even the world, is Jian Nan Chun, a kind of traditional Chinese spirit with a history of 500 years.
 The quote of this company is "what you drink today is what was the Tang Dynasty Palace spirit".
-The value of JNC' products was at least above three million RMB each year.
-After 2008, in which year the big earthquake happened,the amount have been decreasing to 80 billion since numerous fundamental spirit used to season the taste was lost.
+The value of JNC’s products was at least above three million RMB each year.
+After 2008, in which year the Wenchuan earthquake happened, the amount have been decreasing to 80 billion since numerous fundamental spirit used to season the taste was lost.
 Except this famous spirit factory, a dozen of relative smaller companies still work well, Jin Qi FU included.

 Culture

 Mianzhu New Year Painting is one of the four greatest New Year Paintings in China.
 Putting New Year Paintings on the front doors of a house is one of many traditional ways to celebrate Chinese Spring Festival in many parts of China.
 In one such painting, the artists use water colors to draw figures like Fu Wa, wishing the little boy could bring fortune and good luck to the entire family in the coming year.
 Recently, some New Year Painting workshops in Mianzhu are opened to the visitors and general public so that they could have a closer look at the entire process of how artists are actually making the New Year Painting.